taliafargason/Aromatic_neighbors/README.txt

+-------BEFORE BEGINNING-----
+Generate lists of proteins containing RS repeats of various lengths
+1) modify BEFORE_BEGINNING_construct_RS_RRM_reports.py to desired domain length
+2) run this script.
+Currently the default constructs a list of proteins containing 4-mer tetrapeptides.
+Comments will need to be modified to look for longer/shorter repeats.
 -------STEPS 0 and 1-------

 This section creates a list of RRM domain sequences and preliminary analysis of the overall sequence traits.